gmag11/EnigmaIOT/readme.md

 - [x] Node configuration on service using control downlink commands
 - [ ] OTA over WiFi
 - [x] OTA over MQTT/ESP-NOW
+- [x] Sensor identification by using a flashing LED.
+This is useful when you have a bunch of nodes together :D
+- [ ] Broadcast messages that go to all nodes
+- [ ] Node grouping to send messages to several nodes at once

 ## Design